simon-v/bchinfo.org/en/full-node.md

 the client has caught up to block containing that transaction.
 So your wallet may not count new payments/spendings into the balance.

-If you are using Bitcoin Core GUI, you can monitor the progress of IBD in the status bar(left bottom corner).
+If you are using Bitcoin Cash Node GUI, you can monitor the progress of IBD in the status bar(left bottom corner).

 ![Bitcoin-Qt Initial Block Download](/img/full-node/en-bitcoin-qt-ibd.png)

 ## Linux Instructions

-The following instructions describe installing Bitcoin Core on Linux systems.
+The following instructions describe installing Bitcoin Cash Node on Linux systems.

 ### Ubuntu 16.04

-*Instructions for Bitcoin Core 0.14.2
+*Instructions for Bitcoin Cash Node 0.14.2

 If you use Ubuntu Desktop, click the Ubuntu swirl icon to start the Dash and type "term" into the input box.
 Choose any one of the terminals listed: